RECALL OF METFORMIN EXTENDED RELEASE

 Excessive insulin can cause hypoglycemia, or extremely low blood sugar, and lead to nausea, sweating, and shaking.

-It is essential that people measure insulin carefully and eat a consistent diet that balances blood sugar levels as much as possible.
+It is essential that people measure insulin carefully, adjust their medications based on their needs, and eat a consistent diet that helps to balance blood sugar levels as much as possible.

-In addition to insulin, other types of medication are available that can help a person to manage their condition.
+In addition to insulin, other types of medication are available that can help people manage their condition.

 It contributes to: